2020 Italian by-elections: Campania 7: Naples, San Carlo all'Arena

 The by-election in the constituency of San Carlo all'Arena (Naples) was held on 23 February to elect a senator for the seat left vacant by Franco Ortolani (M5S), who died on 23 November 2019.

 The Five Star Movement, in an internal vote, nominated engineer Luigi Napolitano, former M5S candidate in the 2019 European election.
 After his nomination, Napolitano was accused by Neapolitan M5S activists of having been nominated for being a close friend of the M5S leader Luigi Di Maio during university.

 The centre-right coalition confirmed the candidacy of Salvatore Guangi (FI), Vice President of the City Council of Naples and former centre-right candidate in the same constituency in the 2018 general election.

-The centre-left coalition reached an agreement with DemA, the party of Mayot of Naples Luigi De Magistris, by nominating the journalist Sandro Ruotolo, former candidate for Civil Revolution in the 2013 Lazio regional election (running for president) and in the 2013 general election.
+The centre-left coalition reached an agreement with DemA, the party of Mayor of Naples Luigi De Magistris, by nominating the journalist Sandro Ruotolo, former candidate for Civil Revolution in the 2013 Lazio regional election (running for president) and in the 2013 general election.
 Ruotolo stated that in case of victory he would seat in the Mixed Group.

 The left-wing party Power to the People ran with Professor Giuseppe Aragno, former candidate for the same party in the same constituency in the 2018 general election.
 Riccardo Guarino, president of the party "Neapolitan Renaissance", announced his intention to run for the election.

 The election was characterized by a very low turnout of only 9.52%, and saw the victory of the centre-left candidate Sandro Ruotolo with 48.5% of the votes.